adadouche/esigelec-ue-lsp/TP/10 - Spark Local mode.md

-# Spark Standalone with Local & HDFS files
+# Spark Standalone / Local mode

 ## Goal

-In this tutorial, you will start building your first Spark programs and tryout different options using Spark Standalone mode:
+In this tutorial, you will start building your first Spark programs and tryout different options using Spark local mode:

 - consume a text file store locally then in HDFS (WordCount example)
 - consume a CSV file store locally then in HDFS (1500000_Sales_Records example)